BrooklinJazz/elixir_newbie_website_v1/trunk/priv/posts/2021/08-30-elixir-phoenix-how-you-can-cut-test-time-by-80%-with-development-specific-test-suites.md

 You can then run your development-specific suite using the only and exclude flags to improve your development speed and to run your faster tests first to ensure you don’t wait longer than you need to to find out that you have a failing test.

 To ensure you have maximal test coverage, run your complete test suite when necessary, such as when you push your changes to Github.

-I hope you found this useful.
-If you have any questions or comments, you can respond here on medium or message me on Twitter. [https://twitter.com/BrooklinJMyers](https://twitter.com/BrooklinJMyers)